 But that IPO did not, and may never, happen.
 The official reason is Ant’s failure to meet financial regulations.
 But many believed that the reasoning behind Ant’s removal was personal: Jack Ma, who with a net worth of US$65.6 billion is the richest man in China, played his politics wrong.

-In addition to being the richest man in China, Jack Ma may also be the most charismatic.
-The billionaire has been known to dress like Michael Jackson and perform in front of his employees, preside over unofficial mass weddings and voice his opinion over a number of issues – which may have been what destroyed Ant Group’s aspirations in Shanghai and Hong Kong.
+In addition to being the richest man in China, Jack Ma is also known for his charisma.
+The billionaire has been known to dress like Michael Jackson and perform in front of his employees, preside over unofficial mass weddings and voice his opinion over a number of issues.

 Alipay is possibly the most valuable subsidiary of Ant Group and it has revolutionized China’s financial sector.
 Alipay allows for users to pay for products and services ranging from groceries to insurance with its app.
 For a society that never had a sizable credit card industry and for which much of the financial sector is inaccessible to large portions of the population, Alipay has driven China toward becoming a cashless society.